mikey-no/pydantic-sqlalchemy-experiments/README.md

 - Uses an in memory sqlite database [1]
 - Uses the SQLAlchemy declarative model definition, not the imperative definition as used by [Mr-Manna FastAPI CRUD](https://github.com/Mr-Manna/FastAPI-CRUD)
 - It just uses pip (simple as can be)
+- Automatically works out the name of each attribute to be updated

 This application started here [pydantic-sqlalchemy](https://github.com/tiangolo/pydantic-sqlalchemy).
 I am not fully satisfied with the comments I have added to the test_update function.
 I wanted to provide clear